OwenTruong/civitdl/README.md

 ### Executing program

+#### v2 changes
-#### Note in v2, it is now possible to use both batchfile and batchstr without specifying batchfile or batchstr as an argument.
+Note in v2, it is now possible to use both batchfile and batchstr without specifying batchfile or batchstr as an argument.
 - New Args:
   - `civitdl source1 source2 ... sourceN dst_root_directory`
 - Example: